Roof Truss Cost

 Timber grade will have an impact on the cost of any roof truss; higher-grade timber is more expensive to source and supply.

-C16-graded timber is the most commonly used wood for domestic roof trusses and usually costs between £2.50 and £4.00 per metre.
+C16-graded timber is the most commonly used wood for domestic timber roof trusses and usually costs between £2.50 and £4.00 per metre.
 It's a reliable, budget-friendly choice suitable for a variety of building projects.

 C24-graded timber typically costs between £4.50 and £6.00 per metre.
 It contains fewer knots, which gives it greater overall strength.
 Because of this, C24 timber is often the preferred option for more complex or demanding roofing designs.